hasura/graphql-engine/manual/cluster/create.rst

 Creating a cluster
 ==================

-To create a new cluster, use the ``hasura`` CLI.
+To create a new free Hasura cluster, use the ``hasura`` CLI:

 .. code-block:: bash

-  $ hasura cluster create --type free
+  $ hasura cluster create --infra free

   INFO Creating a Hasura cluster...
   INFO Hasura cluster created                        cluster=alarming52